-Students in grades 3-8 will take AzMERIT in English language arts and mathematics at their grade level once in the Spring.
+Students in grades 7, 8, and 10 will take AzM2 in English language arts and mathematics at their grade level once in the Spring.

-AIMS Science will be administered to students in 4th and 8th grade.
+AIMS Science will be administered to students in 8th grade and once in high school-corresponding to their biology credit.